An Introduction

 Equipment for Working in Dolby Atmos

-To listen to Dolby Atmos, you need a 7.1.4 system, which consists of seven speakers at ear level around the listener, a subwoofer, and four overhead speakers.
-However, it is possible to create a mix with a pair of regular headphones using a technique called binaural audio.
-This technique tricks the ears into perceiving sounds “outside” the headphones.
-It is a technology that is still under development and is improving over time.
+For perfect sound reproduction, Dolby Atmos requires a 7.1.4 system.
+This is a speaker configuration consisting of seven speakers at ear level around the listener, one subwoofer, and four ceiling-mounted speakers.
+However, it is possible to create a mix with just a pair of regular headphones thanks to a technology called binaural audio.
+This technique tricks the ears into believing they are hearing sounds “outside” the headphones.
+It is still a developing technology that continues to improve over time.

-However, it is not recommended to mix an entire song using headphones, as there are certain aspects that binaural audio cannot reproduce as well as a 7.1.4 system can.
-Nonetheless, it can be a good alternative for someone who wants to try mixing in Dolby Atmos.
-It is also wise for mixers to monitor how the mix sounds in headphones, as the majority of listeners will experience the music that way.
+Mixing a song entirely in headphones is not recommended.
+This is because there are elements that binaural audio cannot reproduce as accurately as a 7.1.4 system can.
+However, it can be a good alternative for someone who wants to experiment with mixing in Dolby Atmos.
+It is also wise for a mixing engineer to keep track of how the mix sounds in headphones, since the majority of listeners will experience the music that way.

 The Easiest and Cheapest Way to Work in Dolby Atmos

-This is not a recommended method for professional-level work.
-However, it is a fantastic way to start thinking about the format.
-If you use Logic, you don’t necessarily need the Dolby Atmos Renderer, but we still recommend it because the tool allows you to create versions of your mix that you can listen to on your mobile device, among other smart features.
+This is not a recommended way to work in headphones if you’re operating at a professional level.
+However, it’s a fantastic way to start thinking about the format.
+If you’re using Logic, you technically don’t need Dolby Atmos Renderer, but we still recommend it.
+The tool allows you to export versions of your mix that you can listen to on your phone – along with a range of other smart features.

-If you want to learn more, feel free to contact us, and we will provide further information.
-Also, stay tuned to our website, as we will continue to share articles about Atmos!
+If you’d like to learn more, feel free to contact us and we’ll be happy to help.
+And keep an eye on our website, as we’ll continue sharing articles about Atmos!

 KMR is Dolby Certified